popphp/pop-css/README.md

 $css = Css::parseUri('http://www.domain.com/css/styles.css');
 ```

-In each case, it will return as CSS object populated with the related CSS objects from the content
+In each case, it will return a CSS object populated with the related CSS objects from the content
-of the CSS source.
+of the source.

 [Top](#pop-css)